wyddmw/OpenREAD/README.md

 <image src="./asset/lingoqa.png"/>

-An overview of the capability of our proposed OpenREAD, a vision-language model tailored for autonomous driving by reinforment learning with GRPO.
+An overview of the capability of our proposed OpenREAD, a vision-language model tailored for autonomous driving by reinforcement learning with GRPO.
 Besides the trajectory planning, our OpenREAD is also capable of providing reasoning-enhanced response for open-ended scenario understanding, action analysis, *etc*.

 ## 🦙 Data & Model Zoo
 Our OpenREAD is built upon the [Qwen3-VL-8B](https://huggingface.co/Qwen/Qwen3-VL-8B-Instruct) and finetuned on a mixture of datasets including LingoQA, OmniDrive, and NuScenes datasets.
 Our OpenREAD is now available at [huggingface](https://huggingface.co/wyddmw/WiseAD).
 Enjoy playing with it!